Connect Streaming Platforms (YouTube, Twitch...) with Livestorm

 - You won't have a real-time experience anymore.
 There will be a longer delay between what you do and what your audience will see.

 - In most cases, you won’t be able to go on stage, invite someone on stage or share a media via Livestorm.

 Where do I use my embed code on Livestorm?

-When you create a webinar or change your webinar settings, go to General Settings > Stream Settings.
+When you create a webinar or change your webinar settings, go to Integrations > Stream Settings.
 Click on "External source" and paste your iframe.
 Make sure to keep only the iframe HTML tag.

 This is what it looks like on your webinar room:

 Your attendees will see the controls of the stream, however, they cannot stop the stream.
 They can pause it and catch up after but they won't be able to end the stream.